-As at March 21, 2016, there are outstanding RNC options to acquire an aggregate of up to 14,342,852 RNC Shares.
-There are 575,460 compensation options outstanding as at March 21, 2016.
-As at March 21, 2016 14,342,852 RNC Shares and 575,460 RNC Shares were reserved for issuance upon the exercise of such options and compensation options respectively.
+As of the date of this AIF, there are outstanding RNC options to acquire an aggregate of up to 28,486,185 Common Shares.
+There are 1,451,805 compensation options outstanding (issued as part of past financings).
+As of the date of this AIF 28,486,185 Common Shares and 1,451,805 RNC Shares were reserved for issuance upon the exercise of such options and compensation options, respectively.

 RNC's 2010 share incentive plan, as amended and restated on March 26, 2013 (the "Plan"), provides for the granting of equity-based compensation securities, including options and awards for the purpose of advancing the interests of RNC through the motivation, attraction and retention of key officers, directors, employees and consultants of RNC.
-The Plan provides that the maximum number of RNC Shares issuable upon the exercise of share options and made available as other equity-based awards, in aggregate, shall not exceed 15% of the issued and outstanding RNC Shares from time to time.
+The Plan provides that the maximum number of Common Shares issuable upon the exercise of share options and made available as other equity-based awards, in aggregate, shall not exceed 15% of the issued and outstanding Common Shares/Compensation from time to time.

-At the time of grant or thereafter, the Compensation Committee of the RNC Board may determine when an option will vest and become exercisable and may determine that the option shall be exercisable in instalments on such terms as to vesting or otherwise as the Committee deems advisable subject to the rules of the Toronto Stock Exchange, if any.
-Unless otherwise determined by the Committee, options will vest and become exercisable, as to one third of the options granted, on each of the first, second and third anniversaries of the date of grant, provided that the participant is an eligible employee, eligible director, consultant or other participant at the time of vesting.
+At the time of grant or thereafter, the Compensation Committee of the RNC Board may determine when an option will vest and become exercisable and may determine that the option shall be exercisable in instalments on such terms as to vesting or otherwise as the committee deems advisable subject to the rules of the TSX, if any.
+Unless otherwise determined by the committee, options will vest and become exercisable, as to one third of the options granted, on each of the first, second and third anniversaries of the date of grant, provided that the participant is an eligible employee, eligible director, consultant or other participant at the time of vesting.
 Under the Plan, the expiry date of options may not exceed ten years from the date of grant.